Donoho Hotel: History

 The mineral springs at Red Boiling Springs were discovered sometime in the 1830s, and by 1844 a hotel had been constructed to house tourists visiting the springs.
 Due to a lack of transportation to the area (and possibly the Civil War), this early resort struggled financially.
 By the 1870s, however, a new hotel had been built, and with the establishment of a stagecoach line from Gallatin, Red Boiling Springs began to thrive.
-A nationwide boom in the popularity of spa resorts in the 1880s and the extension of a railroad line to nearby Hartsville in the 1890s brought still more tourists to Red Boiling Springs, and by the early 1900s the town had four hotels and a dozen or so boarding houses.
+A nationwide boom in the popularity of spa resorts in the 1880s and the extension of a railroad line to nearby Hartsville in the 1890s brought still more tourists to Red Boiling Springs, and by the early 1900s the town had nine hotels and a dozen or so boarding houses.

 A hotel owner named Whitley built the first hotel on what is now the Donoho property sometime in the 1890s.
 Around 1901, the first hotel known as the "Donoho" was built on the property by Whitley's son-in-law, Squire Donoho (1863-1908), whose family had operated a general store in Red Boiling Springs since the 1880s.
 After Squire Donoho's death, the hotel and property passed into the hands of Whitley's daughter, Tennie, and her husband, Brady Chitwood (1875-1958).
 The first Donoho Hotel burned in 1915, and the following year the Chitwoods built the most recent hotel as a replacement.